About this Page

 Hardship Commission

 The Hardship Commission decides on hardship applications pursuant to Section 23a of the Residence Act.
-The highest state authority may order that a foreign national who is enforceably required to leave the country be granted a residence permit if a hardship commission established by the state government by legal order requests this (hardship application) (see Section 23a of the Residence Act ).
-The decision to grant a hardship application requires that, according to the findings of the hardship commission, urgent humanitarian or personal reasons justify the foreign national's continued presence in the federal territory.
+The highest state authority may order the granting of a residence permit to a foreigner who is legally required to leave the country if a hardship commission established by the state government requests this (hardship application) (see Section 23a of the Residence Act ).
+The decision to grant a hardship application requires that, according to the findings of the hardship commission, urgent humanitarian or personal reasons justify the foreigner's continued presence in the federal territory.
 The Hardship Commission is often the last hope for asylum seekers whose applications have been rejected in the final instance.

 Related legal source: Section 23a Residence Act